History of St Peter’s Church

 The Tower and Bells

-Bells are first mentioned in the Inventory of Church Goods in 1553, but none of the original bells remain.
+The ninety-nine-foot-high tower was built in local stone, probably between 1412 and 1429.
+Its construction formed part of a major rebuilding of the church, prompted by a command from Bishop Stafford of Exeter deploring its dilapidated condition.
+Bells are first mentioned in the Inventory of Church Goods in 1553 but none of the original bells remain.
 The present eight bells date from between 1737 and 1868.

-by the beginning of the 19th century the Church was in a very poor state.
-Much of the interior of the Church which can be seen today results from several phases of restoration during that Century, particularly the 1853-6 restoration and rebuilding by Edward Ashworth, then the diocesan architect.
-The principle original features remaining are the Tower, the Greenway Chapel, parts of the south aisle and the chancel arches and piers.
+A number of improvements were carried out inside the church in the early part of the 18th century.
+However, by the beginning of the 19th century, the church was in a very poor state.
+Much of the interior that can be seen today is the result of several phases of restoration during the 19th century, particularly the 1853-6 restoration and rebuilding by diocesan architect Edward Ashworth.
+The principal remaining original features are the tower, the Greenway Chapel, parts of the south aisle, and the chancel arches and piers.

 Booklets about the history, stained glass windows and organ are available in the church.
 In addition, you may wish to ask for an information board (provided in various languages) to carry with you when exploring the church, or download our information leaflet.